 Zakk Wylde (Ozzy Osbourne) – Live at Budokan

 Perhaps one of the more masculine guitarists to come out of the 90s – both appearance wise and sound wise, Zakk is known for his dirty and powerful guitar tone, obviously highly influenced by his early idol Randy Rhoads.

 Some people also comment negatively on his style, and they argue that he mostly relies only on pentatonic scales – which basically means he’s doing the same stuff over and over again.
 We’re no experts on the subjects, but it’s pointless to try to belittle Zakk’s talent, whether you happen to like him personally or not.
 He wrote enough awesome music to gain immunity to those sorts of comments.

 John Petrucci (Dream Theater) – Live in Tokyo ’93

 Surprisingly left out off Rolling Stone’s list of 10o Best Guitarists of All Time, John Petrucci is someone we personally have a lot of respect for.
 He focuses on playing riffs and solos that sound good, rather than on making his fingers go supersonic speed.
 His playing at the time was refreshing, considering how many people were doing exactly that – making guitar playing a speed contest.
 Nowadays, his style seems to gravitate towards that which he initially stayed clear from, but that’s his own thing and who are we to judge, right?

-Video above is an excellent representation of what John Petrucci is (or at least was back then) all about.
-He takes inspiration from some old tunes, and gives them a breath of fresh air.
+The video above is an excellent representation of what John Petrucci is (or at least was back then) all about.
+He takes inspiration from some old tunes and gives them a breath of fresh air.
 He doesn’t over complicate things just for the sake of making a good impression on the audience, and he certainly plays with a lot of love and soul.